MoeraOrg/moeraorg.github.io/overview/index.md

 you can read.
 So "smart friend feed" with filtering, grouping and even AI-driven feed composition is a good thing.
-But without possibility to tune the composition algorithm manually the user gets the feed filled with the posts from few most popular friends, children and cat photos and endless political flamewars, that always get a lot of likes and comments.
-More than that, the platform administrators may tweak the algorithm in the way they prefer - to show more ads, to punish posts of competitors and posts with links that bring users out of the platform, to rise attention to particular topic or political opinion.
+But without possibility to tune the composition algorithm manually the user gets the feed filled with the posts from the few most popular friends, children and cat photos and endless political flamewars; that always get a lot of likes and comments.
+More than that, the platform administrators may tweak the algorithm in the way they prefer - to show more ads, to punish posts of competitors and posts with links that bring users out of the platform, to rise attention to a particular topic or political opinion.
 Somebody, not you decide what you should read.

 **No control how to read.** The platform, its web UI and mobile